cweitz621/basic-hs-sa-tech-assessment-submission/README.md

 5. **Test Error Handling:**
    - Try creating a contact with an existing email address
    - Verify you receive a clear error message about duplicate contacts
+   - Verify you can only create one trial per contact

 ---